BigEggTools/PowerMode/options/screenshake.md

 ## Screen Shake Option

-The "Screen Shake" page have all the settings related with the Screen Shake.
+The "Screen Shake" page have all the settings related with the *Screen Shake*.

 ![Screen Shake Option Pages](screenshake.jpg)